 A fearful or tense dog will generally keep his mouth closed, and may pull his lips back at the corners (also known as a "long lip".)
 He may also be panting rapidly.
 A panting dog who suddenly closes his mouth in response to something in the environment may also be indicating increased stress.
 Drooling when no food is present can also be a sign of extreme fear or stress.

 A dog displaying a physical warning may wrinkle the top of his muzzle, often next pulling his lips up vertically to display his front teeth.
-This Doberman is displaying this behavior, called an "offensive pucker," while standing over a bone.
-Her muzzle is wrinkled and the corner of her mouth is short and forms a C-shape.
-This warning often comes with a tense forehead, hard eyes (note her round eyes with a lot of white showing, and the fully dilated pupil.)
-This dog was also growling when the photo was taken—all very clear warnings to anyone approaching that bone.
+This is called an "offensive pucker."
+The muzzle is wrinkled and the corner of the mouth is short and forms a C-shape.
+This warning often comes with a tense forehead, hard eyes.
+The dog may also growl—all very clear warnings to anyone approaching.

-Yawning and lip licking may be an early sign of stress, particularly when accompanied by a tight mouth and often a whining sound, as this dog is doing.
-(She is being approached by a new, strange dog.)
+Yawning and lip licking may be an early sign of stress, particularly when accompanied by a tight mouth and often a whining sound.

 Dogs have a wide variety of ear types.
 Although it may be easier for us to see ear position in dogs with erect ears, even floppy-eared dogs like Basset hounds can move the base of their ears forward and back to show different emotions—just look at the direction of the base of the ear.
 When a dog is relaxed, his ears may be slightly back or out to the sides.
 As a dog becomes more aroused, the ears will move forward, pointing toward a subject of interest.
 When their ears are most forward their foreheads often wrinkle.